 Is your address and other voter information on file current?Have you moved or changed your name?
 Call (727) 464-VOTE (8683) to make an address change within the state.
 Or, use the Address Change Form or a Voter Registration Application to make updates.
 Changes can be made on Election Day, but updating your information prior to Election Day will help you avoid delays at the polls.

 Do you know where your polling place is?
 Your polling place for a county election may be different than your polling place for a municipal election.
 Use the Find Your Precinct to confirm your polling place.
 Note: If you have moved, be sure the Elections Office has your new address to avoid delays at the polls.
 You are required by law to vote in your new precinct.

 Do you know when to vote?
 Polls are open from 7 a.m. to 7 p.m.
 Be sure to allow enough time to arrive before the polls close.

 Do you know the candidates and/or issues on your ballot?
-View sample ballot for the Special Primary Election or click on Find Your Precinct to view the ballot specific to your precinct.
+View a sample ballot for the upcoming Election or click on Find Your Precinct to view the ballot specific to your precinct.
 (Note: This feature only operates when there is a current upcoming election for your precinct.)